NeuroAnalyzer tutorials: Process: filtering

 Group delays is a negative derivative of phase, so constant group delays means the filter is linear phase filter.

 Group/phase delay: functions that describe the delay times experienced by a signal’s various sinusoidal frequency components as they pass through a filter.
 These delays are sometimes frequency dependent (different sinusoid frequency components experience different time delays).
-Delays result in distortions.

 Phase delay is in units of time and equals the negative of the phase shift at each frequency divided by the value of that frequency.

-Linear phase filter: has a flat phase delay property, meaning that all frequencies are delayed in the same way.
+Linear phase filter has a flat phase delay property, meaning that all frequencies are delayed in the same way.
 Non-flat phase delay causes time delay differences among the signal’s various sinusoidal frequency components leading to distortions.

 Group delay is a convenient measure of the linearity of the phase with respect to frequency in a modulation system.